Agile Project Management (ICP-APM)

 In these sections, the exercises will help the Agile PM focus on the delivery of value and achieving customer/stakeholder satisfaction.
 We will discuss theory and show the use of feedback loops in the value cycle and discuss as a group how techniques like “trimming the tail” can be used to assist the team and stakeholder.

-A highly interactive team exercise will be used to teach participants the concepts of continual planning and re-estimation how and why to make these plans visible to the organization.
+A highly interactive team exercise will be used to teach participants the concepts of continual planning and re-estimation of how and why to make these plans visible to the organization.

 Class Exercise 6